-In October 2016, Hillary Clinton proposed a $500 million anti-bullying law which could increase teacher training, hiring more guidance counselors, or launching suicide prevention programs, according to a Daily Caller report.
+In October 2016, Hillary Clinton proposed a $500 million anti-bullying law which could increase teacher training, hiring more guidance counselors, or launching suicide prevention programs, according to reports.

 Clinton has also proposed to tackle cyberbullying, which would also be part of the $500 million anti-bullying law.